richardturnnidge/kiss/README.md

 ## Using the Power of VDP

 `VDP <value/variable>`
-Sends a byte to VDP
+Sends a byte to VDP.
 NOTE: Debug mode must not be active when sending VDP bytes.

 `VDPS <offset/variable> <value/variable>`
-Sends a series of bytes to VDP from data store
+Sends a series of bytes to VDP from data store.

 ## Other Misc Commands

 `DEBUG <value>`
-Turn debug off/on (0 or 1)
+Turn debug off/on (0 or 1).

 # Code notes

-Not case sensitive, but cannot mix case within a command. eg. `SET` or `set` are valid, `seT` is not.
+Not case sensitive, but cannot mix case within a command.
+eg. `SET` or `set` are valid, `seT` is not.

-Variables can be upper or lower case, but are the same. eg. `A` is the same as `a`.
+Variables can be upper or lower case, but are the same.
+eg. `A` is the same as `a`.

 # Data

-a block of 256 bytes of data is available for additional storage
+A block of 256 bytes of data is available for additional storage.

 This is stored in a local file named `kiss.data` and loaded at runtime, so can be edited outside of AlphaMinus.
 This could contain strings or other information, even data for UDGs.

 The file is not changed by any user code, only the data loaded into memory.

 Export of data to be considered on todo list.
 Importing of other files on todo list

-comments- start with /
+Comments- start with /
 /a comment line

-every command or data is seperated by space/s a new code line starts after a CR
+Every command or data is seperated by space/s.
+A new code line starts after a CR.

 Any line's command not recognised will be ignored.